 The approach was made in accordance with ICANN’s Co-operation Agreement with UNESCO to promote linguistic diversity on the Internet, which was signed in December 2009.

-On 30 September 2011, UNESCO Assistant Director-General for Communication, Janis Karklins, provided UNESCO’s preliminary views on the Study Group’s progress and undertook to collaborate with the group on any relevant activities.
+On 30 September 2011, UNESCO Assistant Director-General for Communication, Jānis Kārkliņš, provided UNESCO’s preliminary views on the Study Group’s progress and undertook to collaborate with the group on any relevant activities.

-Based upon this high-level agreement, Study Group members and UNESCO staff commenced work on developing a survey that could be circulated to UNESCO Member States.
+Based upon this high-level agreement, Study Group members and UNESCO commenced work on developing a survey that could be circulated to UNESCO Member States.
 The survey was based upon the typology developed by the Study Group and was intended to serve as both a test of the typology and an exercise for gathering the expert input of UNESCO Member States on their perspectives relating to country and territory names.

 It was determined that, for the sake of administrative and methodological expediency, the survey would be sent to a subset of Member States that display appropriate linguistic, script and geographical diversity.